2004 Serbian local elections: Raška

 Results of the election for the Municipal Assembly of Raška:

 Tutin

 Results of the election for the Municipal Assembly of Tutin:

 Bajro Gegić of the Party of Democratic Action of Sandžak was chosen as deputy mayor after the election and served in the role for the next four years.

 Vrnjačka Banja

 Results of the election for the Municipal Assembly of Vrnjačka Banja:

 Šumadija District

 Local elections were held in all seven of the Šumadija District's municipalities.
 The Serbian Renewal Movement won the mayoral contests in four jurisdictions (including Kragujevac), either on its own or in alliance with other parties.
 The Democratic Party won in Batočina, and a party candidate also won in Knić in alliance with the Serbian Renewal Movement.
 The Serbian Radical Party won in Aranđelovac, while a Democratic Party of Serbia–New Serbia alliance won in Topola.

 Kragujevac

 Results of the election for the Municipal Assembly of Kragujevac:

+Parliamentarian Nataša Jovanović was elected from the lead position on the Serbian Radical Party's list.